Britney Spears Shows Off Killer Bod In Instagram Workout Video

 A post shared by Britney Spears (@britneyspears) on

 Social media began buzzing the moment the workout was posted.
 Britney’s fans showed excitement for both her new tour announcement and her knockout figure.
-Instagram followers of Brittney Spears complimented her workout body, calling her “The Queen,” and mentioning that she is looking better than she ever has.
+Instagram followers of Britney Spears complimented her workout body, calling her “The Queen” and mentioning that she is looking better than she ever has.
 Fans from around the world took a moment to weigh in.

 Those who have seen Britney’s Piece of Me performance at Planet Hollywood have given nothing but rave reviews.
-If you haven’t yet seen Pop music sensation Britney Spears in concert, tickets for the upcoming tour are for sale now at all major ticket retailers.
+If you haven’t yet seen pop music sensation Britney Spears in concert, tickets for the upcoming tour are for sale now at all major ticket retailers.